ucan-wg/go-ucan/toolkit/server/extargs/Readme.md

 - the client can opt out of passing that hash, and won't benefit from the enforced security

 The particular hash selected is SHA2-256 of the DAG-CBOR encoded argument, expressed in the form of a Multihash in raw bytes.
-The arguments being hashed are the complete map of values, including the root key being replaced (for example `jsonrpc` or `http`).
+The arguments being hashed are the complete map of values, including the root key being replaced (for example `http` or `custom` here).